takenet/blip-docs/source/includes/en/extensions/delegation.md

 using System.Threading;
 using System.Threading.Tasks;
 using Lime.Protocol;
-using Takenet.MessagingHub.Client.Listener;
+using Take.Blip.Client;
-using Takenet.MessagingHub.Client.Sender;
+using Take.Blip.Client.Receivers;
-using Takenet.MessagingHub.Client.Extensions.Delegation;
+using Take.Blip.Client.Extensions.Delegation;

 namespace Extensions
 {